ReproNim/stuff2NIDM/README.md

   This tool was used to generate the *ABIDE_fmriprep_results.csv* file shared above, by running it on all the ABIDE fmriprep results available at s3://fcp-indi/data/Projects/ABIDE/Outputs/fmriprep.

+  ### Step 3: Generate a dictionary for the results as a CSV file
+  Given that the *summarize_confounds* process generates a specific list of features, we need a discionary for files generated in this fashion.
+The dictionary includes information about the contents of each column including name, description, value type, range, units, semantic annotation, etc. Since this is 'fixed' by the output of the summarizer, other users do note need to generate this file themselves, but rather just need to fetch this file from some source, either here, or more officially, probably shared with the summarizer tool.